yuvalmGS/gigaspaces-wiki-jekyll/xap100/gigaspaces-for-hibernate-orm-users.markdown

 You must include the following JARs from the Hibernate distribution package:

+{%highlight console%}
     jdbc2_0-stdext.jar; dom4j-XXX.jar; commons-collections-XXX.jar; asm.jar; asm-attrs.jar;
     antlr-XXX.jar; ejb3-persistence.jar; hibernate3.jar; hibernate-annotations.jar;
     hibernate-commons-annotations.jar
+{%endhighlight%}

-5. Since your Hibernate objects and their custom type will be eventually be serialized across to wire stored on remote space or replicated into a backup space In-Memoery, these need to be serialized.
-You should make all your Hibernate objects and their custom fields will be implementing `Serializable`.
+Step 5.
+Since your Hibernate objects and their custom type will be eventually be serialized across to wire stored on remote space or replicated into a backup space In-Memoery, these need to be serialized.
+You should make all your Hibernate objects and their custom fields will be implementing `Serializable`. <br>
-6. Launch your application.
-The application should instantiate a local cache based on an embedded GigaSpaces space.
+Step 6.
+Lau\nch your application.
+The application should instantiate a local cache based on an embedded XAP space.

 ![Hibernate with embedded gs.jpg](/attachment_files/Hibernate with embedded gs.jpg)

-7. If you want to use GigaSpaces as a distributed cache, select the distributed topology that interests you from the tabs below.
+Step 7.
+If you want to use XAP as a distributed cache, select the distributed topology that interests you from the tabs below.

 {% inittab topologies %}
 {% tabcontent Remote Cache %}
+{%panel%}
 **Remote Cache Topology**

 In this topology each application accessing a remote cache.

-{% indent 2 %}
 ![HB Remote GS.jpg](/attachment_files/HB Remote GS.jpg)
-{% endindent %}

 **To use the remote cache topology:**

 - Set your `gigaspaces.hibernate.cache.url` property to {% wbr %}
     `jini://*/*/dataGrid`
-- Copy `dom4j.jar` and `hibernate3.jar` and all relevant Hibernate distribution package libraries into the `<GigaSpaces Root>/lib/platform/ext` folder.
+- Copy `dom4j.jar` and `hibernate3.jar` and all relevant Hibernate distribution package libraries into the `<XAP Root>/lib/platform/ext` folder.
-- Run `<GigaSpaces Root>\bin\gs-agent.bat (.sh)` to start the GigaSpaces [runtime environment]({%currentadmurl%}/the-runtime-environment.html).
+- Run `<XAP Root>\bin\gs-agent.bat (.sh)` to start XAP [runtime environment]({%currentadmurl%}/the-runtime-environment.html).
 - Run the deploy command to deploy the remote space:
-    <GigaSpaces root>\bin\gs.bat deploy-space datagrid
+    <XAP root>\bin\gs.bat deploy-space datagrid

 Wait to see the following output:

+{%highlight console%}
     Found 1 GSMs
     Deploying [datagrid] with name [datagrid] under groups [gigaspaces-7.1.2-XAPPremium-ga] and locators [] SLA Not Found in PU.
 Using Default SLA.
     Waiting for [1] processing unit instances to be deployed...
     [datagrid] [1] deployed successfully on [10.10.254.1]
     Finished deploying [1] processing unit instances
+{%endhighlight%}

 - Run your application.
+{%endpanel%}

 {% endtabcontent %}
 {% tabcontent Master-Local Cache %}

+{%panel%}
 **Master-Local Cache Topology**
 In this topology each application has a lightweight, embedded cache, which is initially empty.
 The first time data is read, it is loaded from a master cache to the local cache (lazy load); the next time the same data is read, it is loaded quickly from the local cache.
 Later on data is either updated from the master or evicted from the cache.

-{% indent 2 %}
 ![HB for community.jpg](/attachment_files/HB for community.jpg)
-{% endindent %}

 **To use the master-local topology:**